rock-core/rock-and-syskit/source/syskit_basics/constant_generator.html.md

 ## Creating the ArmCartesianConstantControlWdls Composition

-Whenever a control loop is created, it is common to also create both the corresponding constant generator (if it does not exist) and the corresponding composition.
+Now that we have a generator, let's bind it to our control loop to have something that can move and hold our arm to a given pose.

 We'll create the composition now.